 Account receivable liens are typically used when the judgment debtor has a business and is owed money by customers or third parties.
 The judgment creditor can place a lien on the accounts receivable, meaning that any funds owed to the judgment debtor by third parties must be paid directly to the creditor until the debt is satisfied.

-It is important to note that there are limitations and exemptions on bank account levies and account receivable liens.
-For example, some states have laws protecting certain funds in bank accounts from being seized, such as federal benefits or wages.
+It is important to note that there are limitations and exemptions on bank account levies and accounts receivable liens.
+For example, some states have laws that protect certain funds in bank accounts from seizure, such as federal benefits or wages.
 Additionally, some states have laws that limit the amount that can be taken from a bank account or accounts receivable.

 A judgment creditor may choose to enforce a judgment by seizing and selling specific property of the judgment debtor.
 The judgment creditor may seek to seize any personal or real property belonging to the judgment debtor that is not exempt from seizure under state or federal law.
 The specific rules for property seizure and sale vary by state.

-Personal property subject to seizure and sale includes items such as cars, boats, furniture, and other tangible assets of significant value.
+Personal property subject to seizure and sale includes items such as cars, boats, furniture, motor vehicles, and other tangible assets of significant value.
 Real property subject to seizure and sale includes land and any buildings or structures on the land.
+If the judgment debtor’s ownership or operation of a motor vehicle is established and the judgment remains unpaid, the Department of Motor Vehicles may suspend the judgment debtor’s driver’s license and registration privileges if the judgment exceeds $1,000 and remains unpaid for more than 15 days.

-To execute a seizure of the judgment debtor's property, the judgment creditor must obtain a writ of execution from the court.
+To execute a seizure of the judgment debtor’s property, the judgment creditor must obtain a writ of execution from the court.
 This writ gives the judgment creditor the legal authority to seize and sell the property.
-Once the writ is obtained, the judgment creditor must serve the writ on the debtor and any third parties with an interest in the property, such as a mortgage holder.
+Once the writ is obtained, the judgment creditor must serve the writ on the debtor and any third parties with an interest in the property liens, such as a mortgage holder.
+If the judgment debtor borrowed money to purchase an asset, such as a car, the loan must be repaid from the sale proceeds before the judgment creditor can receive any money.

 It is important to note that the judgment debtor may have the right to claim certain property exemptions under state law.
 These exemptions may protect certain types of property from seizure and sale.
 The specific exemption statutes vary by state.